PachisPachis/mtc-sound/README.md

 2-GPS mixing with FM radio not working (fixed, some glitches now and then)

 3-Error/Warning upon startup (fixed, big thanks to DSA8310 who provided me the code)

-I will upload the pending commits the next days.